-- Achieving the increased climate ambition will require substantial public and private resources in the EU as well as in Member States to be dedicated to the climate transition.
-To complement and reinforce the substantial climate-related spending in the EU budget, all auction revenues or the equivalent financial value that are not attributed to the Union budget in the form of own resources should be used for climate-related purposes, with the exception of the revenues used for the compensation of indirect carbon costs.
-The list of climate-related purposes in Article 10(3) of Directive 2003/87/EC should be expanded to cover additional purposes with a positive environmental impact.
-This includes the use for financial support to address social aspects in lower- and middle-income households by reducing distortive taxes and targeted reductions of duties and charges for renewable electricity.
-Member States should report annually on the use of auctioning revenues in accordance with Article 19 of Regulation (EU) 2018/1999 of the European Parliament and of the Council, specifying, as appropriate, if revenues are used to implement their integrated national energy and climate plans and their territorial just transition plans. - (28a) Member States' auctioning revenue will increase as a result of the inclusion of the maritime sector under the EU ETS.
-Therefore, Member States are encouraged to increase the use of EU ETS revenues pursuant to Article 10(3) of Directive 2003/87/EC to contribute to the protection, restoration and better management of marine-based ecosystems, in particular marine protected areas. - (28b) Significant financial resources are needed to implement the goals of the Paris Agreement in developing countries and the Glasgow Climate Pact urges developed country Parties to urgently and significantly scale up their provision of climate finance.
-The Council conclusions on the Preparations for the 27th Conference of the Parties (COP 27) of the UNFCCC recall that the EU and its Member States are the largest contributor to international public climate finance and have more than doubled their contribution to climate finance to support developing countries since 2013.
-It also renews the strong commitment made by the EU and its Member States to continue scaling up their international climate finance towards the developed countries' goal of mobilising at least USD 100 billion per year as soon as possible and through to 2025 from a wide variety of sources, expecting the goal to be met in 2023.
+- (41) Member States' auctioning revenues will increase as a result of the inclusion of maritime transport under the EU ETS.
+Therefore, Member States are encouraged to increase the use of EU ETS revenues pursuant to Article 10(3) of Directive 2003/87/EC to contribute to the protection, restoration and better management of marine-based ecosystems, in particular marine protected areas. - (42) Significant financial resources are needed to implement the goals of the Paris Agreement in developing countries and the Glasgow Climate Pact urges developed country Parties to urgently and significantly scale up their provision of climate finance.
+In its conclusions on the Preparations for the 27th Conference of the Parties to the UNFCCC (COP 27), the Council recalls that the Union and its Member States are the largest contributor to international public climate finance and have more than doubled their contribution to climate finance to support developing countries since 2013.
+In those conclusions, the Council also renews the strong commitment made by the Union and its Member States to continue scaling up their international climate finance towards the developed countries' goal of mobilising at least USD 100 billion per year as soon as possible and through to 2025 from a wide variety of sources, and expects the goal to be met in 2023.

-- (28c) To address distributional and social effects of the transition in low-income Member States, an additional amount of 2,5 % of the Union-wide quantity of allowances from 2024 to 2030 should be used to fund the energy transition of the Member States with a gross domestic product (GDP) per capita below 75 % of the Union average in 2016-2018, through the Modernisation Fund referred to in Article 10d of Directive 2003/87/EC. - (28d) The beneficiary Member States should be able to use the resources allocated to the Modernisation Fund to finance investments involving the adjacent EU border regions when this is relevant to the energy transition of beneficiary Member States. - (29)Further incentives to reduce greenhouse gas emissions by using cost-efficient techniques should be provided.
+- (43) To address the distributional and social effects of the transition in low-income Member States, an additional amount of 2,5 % of the Union-wide quantity of allowances from 2024 to 2030 should be used to fund the energy transition of the Member States with a gross domestic product (GDP) per capita below 75 % of the Union average in the years 2016 to 2018, through the Modernisation Fund referred to in Article 10d of Directive 2003/87/EC. - (44) The beneficiary Member States should be able to use the resources allocated to the Modernisation Fund to finance investments involving the adjacent Union border regions when this is relevant to the energy transition of beneficiary Member States.

+Further incentives to reduce greenhouse gas emissions by using cost-efficient techniques (45)should be provided.
 To that end, the free allocation of emission allowances to stationary installations from 2026 onwards should be conditional on investments in techniques to increase energy efficiency and reduce emissions, in particular for large energy users.
-The Commission should ensure that the application of the conditionality does not jeopardise a level playing field, environmental integrity and equal treatment between installations across the Union.
-The Commission should therefore without prejudice to the rules applicable under Directive 2012/27/EU of the European Parliament and of the Council, adopt delegated acts supplementing this Directive to address any issue identified in particular on the above mentioned principles and provide for administratively simple rules for the application of the conditionality.
-These rules should be part of the general rules for free allocation, using the established procedure for national implementing measures, and provide timelines, criteria for the recognition of implemented energy efficiency measures as well as for alternative measures reducing GHG emissions.
+The Commission should ensure that the application of that conditionality does not jeopardise a level playing field, environmental integrity or equal treatment of installations across the Union.
+The Commission should therefore without prejudice to the rules applicable under Directive 2012/27/EU of the European Parliament and of the Council, adopt delegated acts supplementing this Directive to address any issue identified in particular on the above-mentioned principles and provide for administratively simple rules for the application of the conditionality.
+Those rules should be part of the general rules on free allocation, using the established procedure for national implementing measures, and provide for timelines, for criteria for the recognition of implemented energy efficiency measures, as well as for alternative measures to reduce greenhouse gas emissions.
 In addition, incentives to reduce greenhouse gas emissions should be further reinforced for installations with high greenhouse gas emission intensities.
-To that end, from 2026 onwards, the free allocation of emission allowances to the 20 % stationary installations with the highest emission intensities under a given product benchmark should also be conditional on the set-up and implementation of climate neutrality plans.
+To that end, from 2026 onwards, the free allocation of emission allowances to the 20 % stationary installations with the highest emission intensities under a given product benchmark should also be conditional on the setting-up and implementation of climate-neutrality plans.